Painkiller995/AlfaGadgets/README.md

 2- Music Player Gadget

-3- Adding windows theme colors for all gadgets.

-4- Make my own version of gadget installation pack (No pre installed Gadgets).
+3- Make my own version of gadget installation pack (No pre installed Gadgets).

-5- And many more :-)
+4- And many more :-)

 # History